Yukitoshi12345/Yukitoshi-Portfolio/README.md

 ## Objectives
 The following criteria has to be met:

-- When loading the employee's portfolio, I should present my name, a recent photo or avatar, and links to sections about them, their work, and how to contact them.
+- When loading the employee's portfolio, I should present my name, a recent photo or avatar, and links to sections about myself, my work, and how to contact.
 - Clicking on any of the navigation links should scroll the UI to the corresponding section.
 - When you click on the link to the section about my work, the UI should scroll to a section with titled images of the developer's applications.
 - The first application presented should have a larger image than the others.